bash-bastion/basalt/README.md

-# neobasher
+# bpm

-Originally a fork of [basher](basherpm/basher), `neobasher` is a package manager for Bash repositories.
+Originally a fork of [basher](basherpm/basher), `bpm` is a package manager for Bash repositories.

 > Instead of looking for specific install instructions for each package and messing with your path, [neo]basher will create a central location for all packages and manage their binaries for you

-More specifically, when `neobasher` is given a repository to install, it will automatically
+More specifically, when `bpm` is given a repository to install, it will automatically

 - Detect shell-specific completion scripts, and symlink them to a common directory
 - Detect executable scripts and symlink them to a common directory